jnapolitan/byebugger/README.md

 ## Highlighted Features

 ### Procedurally generated maps
-ByeBugger uses [binary space partitioning ](https://en.wikipedia.org/wiki/Binary_space_partitioning) to generate a new custom map every time a player enters the game.
-The algorithm yields a 2D array of 1s and 0s, where 1s represent walls and 0s represent empty spaces.
-The 2D array is then passed to a rendering function, which uses three.js to convert the two-dimensional map to a three-dimensional world.
+It would be boring if the player had to roam the same map every time they played, right?
+To fix this, we generate a 2D matrix of 1s and 0s, 1s representing walls and 0s representing reachable spaces.
+We used the [binary space partitioning algorithm](https://en.wikipedia.org/wiki/Binary_space_partitioning) to randomly subdivide the matrix into many rooms connected by corridors.
+The matrix is then passed to the main game loop, where it is used to determine where walls will be rendered in the 3D game environment.

 ### Custom collision
 For the player, collision logic was designed in true retro style by calling an accelerated reverse velocity function whenever the player object comes within a certain distance of a wall.
 This ensures the player is unable to enter walls, and allows for some deeper environment characteristics like an *umph* sound effect when bumping into a wall and bouncing back.